Pylons/pyramid/docs/narr/project.rst

    comment at the top.

 #.
 A ``configure.zcml`` is a :term:`ZCML` file which maps view names
    to model types.
-This is also known as the :term:`application registry`.
+Its contents populate the :term:`application registry` when loaded.

 #.
 A ``models.py`` module, which contains :term:`model` code.